JAlcocerT/JAlcocerT/content/about.md

 Hope that these guides will make the **your Tech Journey** a better experience.

-> You can reach me out at `hello@jalcocertech.com` and  https://www.youtube.com/@JAlcocerTech
+> You can reach me out at `hello@jalcocertech.com` and  https://www.youtube.com/@JAlcocerTech and support via https://ko-fi.com/jalcocertech